 Different days experienced different moods in that house.
 Sometimes, the air was heavy with explanations and discussions and sometimes maaji’s tea would set the air loose and her motherliness would enter.
 A joke, a taunt, a sip in the tea, a hearty laughter and a scolded student sad with his failure being consoled by maaji, were how the evenings slowly turned feminine with her participations.

 The one month I spent in that house became a nucleus for my entire life.
 It created a space in me full of fertilizers and an area densely concentrated with energies I can keep withdrawing from, whenever I lack.

 I thank SPIC MACAY to have given me this immense opportunity through its Gurukul scholarship program.
 In 2008, along with 2 other students I had gotten this opportunity.

 In 2011, my guruji passed away or became one with the celestial music or the cosmic sound.

 Links to know more about him:

 His Voice: Raag Kedar

-Guruji talks on the change in music tradition
+Guruji talks about the change in musical tradition

 Guruji talks about religions and how one can go beyond